OFFICIAL CORNHOLEATL RULES

 Schedules and Game Time

 The schedule for each week is posted on the schedule page at www.cornholeatl.com.
 Each match consists of three games with the winner taking 2 out of 3 games.
-Play time is 40 minutes beginning at start of the scheduled match time and includes warm-ups.
+Play time is 45 minutes beginning at start of the scheduled match time and includes warm-ups.
+Please check-in with your league referee each week when you arrive.

 **CornholeATL reserves the right to extend or shorten the season due to rain outs - CornholeATL Weather Policy